unbornchikken/backpack/README.md

     Returns item by key.

-    If it not found the result will be *undefined*.
+    If it hasn't found the result will be *undefined*.

 - **remove** (key)

     Removes item by key.

-    If it found and successfully removed result will be *true*, if not found result will be *false*.
+    If it's found and successfully removed result will be *true*, if not found result will be *false*.

 - **containsKey** (key)

-    If item found by key result will be *true*, if not found result will be *false*.
+    If item's found by key result will be *true*, if has not found result will be *false*.

 - **clear** ()